oSamTo/TEMREG/README.md

 This totally rewrites what I have done and would require some effort.
 Discuss.

+Point of interest: the year actually does determine the shape of the profile, even when not using year specific activity data, as the emissons contributions change per year.

 ### Currently: NOx, SOx, CH4, CO2, N2O

 ### To Do: